 - Applicants must be medically capable of satisfactorily completing required training, and medically adaptable to the military environment without geographical area limitations.

 - If you have a specific medical condition and are not sure whether it disqualifies you from enlisting, or have questions about any of the other requirements to join the armed services, seek guidance from your recruiting officer.
-Your questions will be answered by a military medical professional at MEPS.
+A military medical professional will answer your questions at MEPS.

 Service in the military is a competitive job environment.
 The U.S. military is not a profession of last resorts for those with no other option.